Meschreiber/pennyMatch/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app) and uses React-Router and Redux.
 Much of this ReadMe comes from  [Create React Native App](https://github.com/react-community/create-react-native-app).

-Matching pennies is a simple game in game theory.
+**Matching pennies** is a simple game in game theory.
 Read more about the rules [here](https://en.wikipedia.org/wiki/Matching_pennies).

 In order to play the game do the following:

 1) Clone or download this repo.
-2) Type `npm install` into the control line (assuming you have node.js and npm installed.
+2) `cd` into the appropriate folder and type `npm install` into the control line (assuming you have node.js and npm installed.
 If not you can download them [here](https://www.npmjs.com/get-npm).
 3) Run it using either `npm start`, `npm run ios`, or `npm run android`.
 For more about each of these run scripts, see below.

 #### `npm start`